vuejs/awesome-vue/README.md

  - [vue-google-api](https://github.com/vertcitron/vue-google-api) - A wrapper for easy integration of the Google's APIs client in any vue.js 2 project, based on promises, with built-in Oauth2 "Sign In with Google" facilities.
  - [vue-auth](https://github.com/websanova/vue-auth) - A simple light-weight authentication library for Vue.js
  - [vue-auth-plugin](https://github.com/d0whc3r/vue-auth-plugin) - A simple authentication and authorization library for Vue.js using typescript
+ - [vue-google-signin-button](https://github.com/phanan/vue-google-signin-button) - A simple Vue plugin to include a Google sign-in button into your web app
+ - [vue-facebook-signin-button](https://github.com/phanan/vue-facebook-signin-button) - A simple plugin to include a custom Facebook sign-in button into your web app

 #### Vuex Utilities

  - [vuex-persistedstate](https://github.com/robinvdvleuten/vuex-persistedstate) - Persist Vuex state with localStorage.